AdamVD/zookeepers/cdk/README.md

 # Welcome to the Zookeeper's CDK TypeScript project!
+**Due to IAM limitations, the system must be launched from a personal non-Educate account.**

 In this README we will go through the steps to get our system up and running in your AWS account.
 Outside of installing the `cdk` tool and any pre-requisites, this process will be almost entirely automated.
 The upcoming sections should be followed in order.

-While the `cdk` is able to run cross-platform, some specifics commands and instructions in this guide assume you are using a Linux-based system.
+While the `cdk` is able to run cross-platform, some specific commands and instructions in this guide assume you are using a Linux-based system.

 ## Installing the CDK

 Please follow the [Getting Started](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) guide from AWS for instructions on installing the `cdk` CLI.
+Specifically, follow the two sections titled *Prerequisites* and *Install the AWS CDK*.

 Once you have verified your `cdk` installation with `cdk --version`, you are ready to move onto the next major section.